OlegKunitsyn/gcblunit/README.md

 ### Continuous Integration
 COBOLUnit returns an exit-code of the execution that is usually enough for CI pipelines.
+Additional details you may export to a file in JUnit XML format by using `--junit` option.

 ### Alternatives
 GCBLUnit primarily focuses on Unit Testing - isolated GnuCOBOL functions and programs with an input and output.